sametz/pydnmr/README.rst

 * Minor tweaks to GUI appearance/functionality, such as graph color/behavior and accelerated scrolling in number widgets

-*elaborating setup.py and freezing the app as a 1-file executable, for OSX/Win/Unix.
+* Elaborating setup.py and freezing the app as a 1-file executable, for OSX/Win/Unix.

 ----